 Automatic Course Shell Creation

 Course shells are uploaded from Peoplesoft.
 Course shells appear a quarter before.
-[For example, Fall shells will appear in Canvas seven days before the Summer quarter starts.]
+[For example, Fall shells will appear in Canvas 2 weeks before the Summer quarter starts.]
 A Course Shell is a course website without any content, which is available for instructors to use.
 Log into Canvas through the My CalPoly Portal (https://my.calpoly.edu) and add the content to the Course Shell.
 Students will be unable to view or access the course until the instructor makes it available (Publish).
 If the instructor is teaching a cross listed course and only wishes to use one of the Course Shells, the instructor can merge the sections.

 The instructor information, listed in Peoplesoft, must be current in order for the Course Shell to be created accurately.
 If the instructor information in Peoplesoft for the course is listed as Staff, the Canvas Shell will not be assigned to you.
 If the courses are not accessible to you from Canvas and the instructor of record is Staff, you will have to contact your department.
 Your Department Scheduler will notify the University Scheduling Office, which will update Peoplesoft.
 The Peoplesoft data is sent to Canvas M-F, twice a day 8am and 4pm, so it could take up to 16 hours (M-F) before you will have access to the Canvas Shell.